-Pouring molten metal from a furnace into a kettle carried on its own car. years, and go mainly into the heavy forms of steel, such as rails, structural shapes, spikes and nails, fence wire, and common sheet steel.
-A lesser part goes into more highly specialized lines, such as cutlery steels, safety razor steels, automobile body sheets, spring steels, and automobile, aviation, locomotive and ordnance materials.
+Pouring molten metal from a furnace into a kettle carried on its own car. years.
+About half goes into the heavy forms of steel, such as rails, plates, bars, pipe and structural tubing; the other half into the more highly specialized steels which are made up principally into products by manufacturers of consumer goods: sheet and strip steel, tin plate, cutlery steels, safety razor steels, nails, barbed wire, fencing and fence posts.

-Ninety to ninety-four per cent of the entire U. S. production of steel of over 50,000,000 tons is plain carbon steel; that is, iron containing from a trace to 1.5 per cent carbon with the addition of small amounts of silicon, manganese, and impurities.
+Ninety to 94% of the entire U. S. production of steel of over 50,000,000 tons is plain carbon steel; that is, iron containing from a trace to 1.5% carbon with the addition of small amounts of silicon, manganese, and impurities.
 The varying properties of this steel, such as hardness, strength, toughness, etc., are mainly controlled by the amount of carbon.
 With varied heat treating, developed by metallurgists, steel is made hard and brittle, so that small pieces can be easily snapped in the fingers, or tough, so that it may be bent readily and will remain bent, or given a spring temper-fairly hard but elastic.